ferrufino/ferrufino.github.io/_posts/2021-10-09-window-slidding-patter.md

 > Explanation: The string contains "bca" which is a permutation\
 >  of the given pattern.

-**Problem Explanation:**\
+**Problem Explanation:**
 Let us first break down the problem.
-Our 'pattern' tell us how many times and which character must appear as a permutation in the 'string'.
+Our string 'pattern' tell us how many times and which character must appear as a permutation in the 'string'.

 If you think about it, this can be represented with a dictionary that has a frequency count per char.

 Then whenever we find a valid char traversing the string (exists in dictionary), we want to substract one from the frequency count of the char in the dictionary.
-  If this happens to become 0, it means we have found the freq count   for this char in the evaluated window!
+  If the value happens to become 0, it means we have found the freq count for this char in the evaluated window!
   Then we can say one letter has been matched.

 If our 'matched' count is equal to size of dictionary then return true.